-\end{small} This comes from the probability normalization condition, and this modified matrix $\mathcal{M}'$ has full rank unlike the transition rate matrix, Eq.\eqref{eq:transition_M}.
-From Eq.\eqref{eq:mark_3}, one can compute $\mathcal{B}$ and see that it cannot have terms that are products of rates corresponding to the outflux rates at the same node, such as $ac', \,aa', \,ba', \, bb'$, etc. \begin{small} \bea \mathcal{B} = \underbrace{ab + bc + ca}_{\textrm{forward sum}} + \underbrace{a'b' + b'c' + c' a'}_{\textrm{backward sum}} + \underbrace{ab' + bc' + ca'}_{\textrm{mixed sum}} \eea \end{small} Here, we have broken the above sum in three parts.
-The second factor can be obtained from the first by priming two indices and the third factor can be obtained from the forward sum priming one of the indices, given that the multiplying factors do not correspond to outfluxes at the same node.
+\end{small} This comes from the probability normalization condition, and this modified matrix $\mathcal{M}'$ has full rank unlike the transition rate matrix, Eq.\,\eqref{eq:transition_M}.
+From Eq.\,\eqref{eq:mark_3}, one can compute $\mathcal{B}$ and see that it cannot have terms that are products of rates corresponding to the outflux rates at the same node, such as $ac', \,aa', \,ba', \, bb'$, etc. \begin{small} \bea \mathcal{B} = \underbrace{ab + bc + ca}_{\textrm{forward sum}} + \underbrace{a'b' + b'c' + c' a'}_{\textrm{backward sum}} + \underbrace{ab' + bc' + ca'}_{\textrm{mixed sum}}\,. \eea \end{small} Here, we have broken the above sum in three parts.
+The second term is obtained from the first by priming two of its indices, while the third term is obtained from the forward sum by priming a single index, given that the multiplying factors do not correspond to outfluxes at the same node.
 Hence, sums like $(a'b + b'c + c'a)$ are ruled out.

 \textbf{4-nodes:}

 The above exercise can be repeated for $4$ nodes (Fig.\ref{fig:nodes_sites_sum}(b)), and the numerator and the denominator are given by, \begin{small}